Extended Health Benefits Seniors’ Program

-The Government of the Northwest Territories (GNWT) sponsors the Extended Health Benefits for Seniors Program to provide non-Native and Métis residents of the Northwest Territories who are 60 years of age and over access to a range of benefits not covered by hospital and medical care insurance.
+The Government of the Northwest Territories (GNWT) sponsors the Extended Health Benefits for Seniors Program to provide non-Aboriginal and Métis residents of the Northwest Territories who are 60 years of age and over access to a range of benefits not covered by hospital and medical care insurance.

 Through this program, you receive coverage for eligible prescription drugs, dental services, vision care, medical supplies and equipment.
 You also receive benefits related to medical travel such as meals, accommodation, travel and ambulance services.